 The National Constitution Center is an independent, nonprofit, nonpartisan organization.
 The materials on this site are offered to enhance your understanding of the Constitution and its role in our lives.
 Information is presented for educational and informational purposes.

-The content provided on this website is for general educational purposes and is not legal advice.
-You may contact us with questions at [email protected].
+The content provided on this website is not legal advice.
+You may contact us with general questions at firstname.lastname@example.org.

-Throughout this website, the National Constitution Center provides links to outside resources and third party websites.
-Unless specifically noted otherwise, the National Constitution Center disclaims any legal affiliation or agency relationship with third parties to whom we link or who link to our website.
-The National Constitution Center does not control, nor is it responsible for, the availability or content of these external sites.
-The references and links to these resources are offered to further your educational and research efforts and are not intended as endorsements of their content.
+Throughout this website, the National Constitution Center (“NCC”) provides links to outside resources and third-party websites.
+Unless specifically noted, the National Constitution Center disclaims any legal affiliation or agency relationship with third parties to whom we link or who link to our website.
+The National Constitution Center does not endorse, control, nor is it responsible for, the availability or content of these external sites.

 Right To Use Licensed Educational Content